Acethu/Project-Euler/README.md

 An event in PyCleanUI is e.g. when a button gets clicked.

-with
+You can get the current event with:
 ``` python
 window.get_event()
 ```
-you can get the current event.

 If you were to print out that event, it would look somewhat like this:
 ```python